folletto95/MeshPlotter/README.md

 ## Quick start

 1. Copy `example.config.yml` to `config.yml` and adjust the broker settings.
+   If you don't have an external MQTT server, set `embedded_broker: true` to run a built-in instance.
 2. Install dependencies: `pip install -r requirements.txt`
 3. Start the server: `python app.py`
 4. Visit `http://localhost:8080` to view the dashboard.